threefoldfoundation/tft-stellar/docker/readme.md

-# Dockerfiles  and kubernetes installs
+# Dockerfiles and kubernetes helm charts

 If executing docker builds on an Apple Silicon chip, add `--platform linux/amd64`.